vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/30_The_Quest_for_the_pAshupata_Weapon.md

 41 MBh 3.13.37–41 \(tr̥ van Buitenen\):

-After the Pāṇd

-. ava \(i.e. Arjuna\), who was the very self of Kr̥ṣṇa, had thus spoken to
+After the Pāṇḍava \(i.e. Arjuna\), who was the very self of Kr̥ṣṇa, had thus spoken to

 himself, he fell silent and Janārdana \(i.e. Kr̥ṣṇa\) said to the Pārtha \(i.e. Arjuna\).
 ‘You are mine and I am yours, and my people are yours.
 He who hates you hates me; who follows you follows me.
 You, invincible hero, are Nara and I am Hari Nārāyaṇa.
 Nara